NSS-SE-Frontend-Cohort/client-side-mastery/book-2.5-javalicious-sipping-on-javascript/chapters/DATA_TYPES.md

 ```
 ### Code Assignments:
 Task: Implement a system to track multiple fighters in a Brazilian Jiu-Jitsu tournament.

-#### Java:

-- Modify the Fighter class to include a new field for the fighter's belt rank (e.g., white, blue, purple).
-- Create an array or a list to hold multiple Fighter instances and display their information.
-- Add a method to calculate and display the average weight of the fighters.

 #### JavaScript:
 - Enhance the Fighter class to include a new property for the fighter's belt rank.